rebecca1230/IntrotoIM/Feb16/README.md

 ![](sheet.png)

 Then, I created arrays for .csv files and the text data.
 Also, I deteremined some basic properties such as x and y values.
 Next, I wrote the program that loads the .csv files of each type of words: adjective, noun, and verb to the sketch.
 Follow that was the display function, which is the backbone of the program, displaying the text.
-Finally, the mouseClicked program was used to ensure that the sketch generates a new sentence whenever I click the canvas.
+Finally, the mouseClicked function was used to ensure that the sketch generates a new sentence whenever I click the canvas.

 ## Difficulty
 ### First problem: